wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 The software named Prometheus began at SoundCloud in 2012, where ex-Google SREs (Site Reliability Engineers) adopted Google's Borgmon.
 Prometheus was open-sourced in 2015 at https://github.com/prometheus/prometheus/releases

 Prometheus joined the CNCF (Cloud Native Computing Foundation) in 2016 as its second hosted project after Kubernetes.
 So as would be expected, Prometheus works with K8s.

 <hr />

 ## PCA Exam

-Answer 75% of 60 questions in 90-minutes to pass the $250 <a target="_blank" href="https://training.linuxfoundation.org/certification/prometheus-certified-associate/">
-Prometheus Certified Associate (PCA) exam</a>.
-The exam's domains:
+CNCF is under the Linux Foundation, which offers the <a target="_blank" href="https://training.linuxfoundation.org/certification/prometheus-certified-associate/">$250 Prometheus Certified Associate (PCA) exam</a> for those who (with one retake) in 90-minutes answer 75% of 60 questions correctly around these domains:

 18% Observability Concepts
    * Metrics